 - The Fall/Winter 2019 program (HTWIL 2) is closed to new registrations.

 November 15, 2019December 1 for the 2020 Winter/Spring program (HTWIL 3).

 - The anticipated program dates, to which learners MUST COMMIT for all 8 days is indicated on the Schedule.
 Missing any session will be damaging to the group.

 - Most of the cost is underwritten by the Nebraska Synod.

-- Learners will be expected to pay a $250 tuition deposit up front and cover cost of travel, and partial lodging expenses (for single occupancy if desired).
+- Learners will be expected to pay a $500 tuition up front and cover cost of travel, and partial lodging expenses (for single occupancy if desired).